FDMT4TSE/DRTester/README.md

 	npm install vue-cli -g
 	```

-After the front-end environment is configured, the user can download the source code by visiting the linkage: https://github.com/phantomDai/DRTester.git.
+After the front-end environment is configured, the user downloads the source codes by visiting the linkage: https://github.com/phantomDai/DRTester.git.
 Next, the user needs to go the the root directory of the downloaded file, and create a directory named "node_modules".
-Then the user need to execute the following command in DOS.
+Then the user needs to execute the following command in DOS.
 	```
 	npm install (if in China, please execute command: cnpm install)
 	```